clayne/SSEModdingGuide/README.md

 Starting out, the website can feel confusing to navigate at times, so this section will help you get a general understanding of what to look for on the website.

-Each game has their own section which helps keep the website organized.
+For the purpose of organization, each game is separated into their own individual sections on Nexus.
 From the homepage you can select your favorite games to begin looking for mods.
 In the image below, the browser was directed to the Skyrim Special Edition section of the website.

 ![alt text](https://github.com/CDimang/SSE-Images/blob/main/Nexus%20Skyrim%20Section.png)
 |:--:|
 | *The current section you are browsing (Skyrim Special Edition)* |

-While you are in the game's section of the website, links and searches done will only display content related to the section (e.g., if you are in the Skyrim section, only Skyrim content will appear if you use the search bar).
+While inside the game's section, all navigation links and searches performed will be contained to that specific section only(e.g., if you are in the Skyrim section, only Skyrim content will appear if you use the search bar or navigational links).

 ### Searching the Modlist